-I’m that second pair of eyes you need before you send out that document or post that article to your website.
-In fact, I can’t even go out to eat without noticing errors on menus.
+I’m that second pair of eyes you need before you publish that document, send that email, or post that article.

 Typos and mediocre writing reflect poorly on you and your organization.
-My Type-A attention to detail can help you avoid embarrassment or worse.
+A professional editor can help you avoid embarrassment or worse.
 Errors in safety procedures can lead to serious injury, death, and lawsuits.
-Errors have cost companies a lot of money and embarrassment—a misplaced comma can mean disaster.
+One misplaced comma can cost millions.

 LEVELS OF EDIT

 Technical editing is much more than checking for misspelled words and proper comma use.
 It is ultimately quality control.
 Technical editing considers a document’s intended use, organization, design, and style, along with an analysis of the content.
 While rules-based copy-editing is included, a substantive edit is designed to make the document not only correct, but also functional for the intended audience.